 Micro-interactions aren’t only used to enhance a website’s functionality; they can teach users how to interact with a new concept.
 For example, when a photo gallery is in an uncommon layout, a micro-interaction can show users how to scroll through the images and navigate other aspects of the site.

 A simple arrow could point out the direction to swipe, or an animation of the photos moving could provide an example of what the user is supposed to do.
 In this way, micro-interactions go beyond just confirming a user completed an action.
 They teach users how to interact with a website.

 Image Source: Cut Copy Share Delete By Srikant Shetty.

 Micro-Interactions in CTA Design

-Another excellent way to use micro interactions is in Call to Action (CTA) design.
+Another excellent way to use micro-interactions is in Call to Action (CTA) design.
 We all know CTAs are important to sealing the deal between businesses and their customers.
-Sadly, the majority of them these days look like they were designed by one person.
+Sadly, the majority of them these days look like one person designed them.
 While that can sometimes be a good thing (since everyone recognizes what they are), it gets old quickly.

 Creative CTAs with unique and attractive micro-interactions can be used to encourage users to click, share, or like, making the process more like a game and less like a chore.

 The Importance of Micro-Interactions

 Micro-interactions are important to web and mobile app design because they close the gap between humans and machines.
 By humanizing computer tasks and making them act in ways people understand, you’re infusing the design with personality.
 What’s even better is that this personality can convey the image of the brand or business by making small changes to micro-interactions.